azamz1/Google-Data-Analytics-Capstone-Bikeshare/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?

 Moreno has assigned you the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

+# Prepare

+From [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html), I used trip data from January 2022 to December 2022.
+The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).